Virus surge forces Sao Paulo to shut as Buenos Aires reopens

 With a bag of popcorn in one hand and a soft drink in the other, 8-year-old Bautista Sundblat was eager to enter a movie theater in Buenos Aires’ tony Palermo neighborhood to watch “Bad Boys Forever”.

 “He’s very excited,” said his mother, Martina.
 “We’d been waiting for a long time.
+There are few seats, everything has been taken care of.
 He’s a movie fanatic.
 There’s still a long way to go, but little by little we’re getting where we wanted.”

 ___ Rey reported from Buenos Aires.